pytact/office-world-be/cursor/guidelines/Feature9/F9_api_spec.md

 7. **Number of Days Calculation**: Calculated from date range and `day_type` (half-days = 0.5, full days = 1.0 per day)
 8. **Concurrency Control**: ETags based on `updated_at` timestamp prevent lost updates
 9. **Status Representation**: Both `manager_status` and `hr_status` are exposed separately (no computed overall status)
-10. **Cancellation**: Only applicant can cancel, only while pending, no notification triggered
+10. **Cancellation**: Only applicant can cancel, only while pending, notifications sent to approvers

 ---